carpentries-incubator/iot-novice/episodes/01-introduction.md

 ### "The Internet" versus "an internet"
 An "internet" (with a lower case i) and "The Internet" (with an upper case I) are different!
 With an upper case I, ***The Internet*** refers to the wide area network that we connect to view web pages such as Google, Amazon etc, or to which we connect to to make Zoom or Skype calls.
 The Internet is a worldwide collection of networks that we are able to connect to via our Internet Service Providers.

-With a lower case i, ***internet*** refers to a collection of networks that are connected.
-If university A has a network on campus, and university B has a network, and they decide to connect the two networks then they would have an internet.
+With a lower case i, ***internet*** refers to a collection of networks that are connected: a contraction of the phrase "*interconnected network*".
+If university A has a network on campus, and university B has a network, and they decide to connect the two networks as a WAN, then they would have an internet.
 However they might not necessarily be connected to The Internet.

 ::::::::::::::::::::::::::::::::: callout

 ### The Cloud

 You may also have heard of ***The Cloud***.
 The cloud refers to a collection of many, many computers which provide services and resources on the Internet.
-These machines might be physically located in large datacentres all over the globe, but the network between them is designed to be as invisible as possible to you.
+These machines might be physically located in datacentres all over the globe, but the network between them is designed to be as invisible as possible to you.
 We often don't care where the computer running a service in the cloud physically resides, as long as the service is reliable and can be accessed from the Internet.

-This ephemerality is why we talk about services as if they are in a "cloud": the computers and the services they run are like microdroplets of water, floating somewhere in the sky.
+This ephemerality is why we talk about services as if they are in a "cloud": the computers and the services they run are like droplets of water floating in the sky.
+There are also multiple clouds in the "sky": some operated by technology companies, others smaller, such as private clouds hosted by individual institutions or companies for reasons including cost and security.

 :::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::: challenge

-* Describe a network
+* What is a network?
-* Describe an intranet
+* What is an intranet?
-* Describe the Internet
+* What is the Internet?
 * What is the difference between a LAN and a WAN?

 :::::::::::::::::::::::::::::::::::::::::